nick-bugxhunter/irgengpt/README.md

-# AttackGen
+# IRGenGPT

-AttackGen is a cybersecurity incident response testing tool that leverages the power of large language models and the comprehensive MITRE ATT&CK framework.
+IRGenGPT is a cybersecurity incident response testing tool that leverages the power of large language models and the comprehensive MITRE ATT&CK framework.
 The tool generates tailored incident response scenarios based on user-selected threat actor groups and your organisation's details.

 ## Table of Contents
 - [Star the Repo](#star-the-repo)